jcwynder/interactive-user-registration-form/README.md

 - `margin-bottom: 5px;`: Adds a small 5-pixel margin below the label, separating it from the input field.
 - `font-weight: bold;`: Makes the label text bold for better readability.

+`.password-input-container`:

+- `position: relative;`: This establishes a containing block for absolutely positioned elements within it.
+It's essential for positioning the toggle button inside the input field.
+- `width: 100%;`: Ensures the container spans the full width of its parent element.

+`.password-input-container input`:

+- `width: 100%;`: Makes the input field take up the full width of its container.
+- `padding: 10px;`: Adds padding inside the input field for better text spacing.
+- `padding-right: 40px;`: Creates space on the right side of the input field to accommodate the toggle button without overlapping the text.
+- `border: 1px solid #ddd;`: Applies a light gray border around the input field.
+- `border-radius: 4px;`: Rounds the corners of the input field for a softer appearance.
+- `box-sizing: border-box;`: Includes padding and border in the element's total width and height, preventing layout issues.

 `.form-group input[type="text"], .form-group input[type="email"], .form-group input[type="password"]`:

 - `width: calc(100% - 22px);`: Sets the width of the input fields to be 100% of their parent container's width minus 22 pixels.
 This subtraction accounts for the default padding and border that browsers apply to input elements, ensuring the input fields don't overflow their container.